-Patient experience of perinatal care, such as contraceptive counseling, is highly valued by patients,6 and can lead to improved engagement with their care.^{5,7} This means that patients are more likely to continue engaging with the reproductive healthcare system, not only for contraception, but if and when they become pregnant and/or give birth.8 As such, positive patient experience of contraceptive counseling can support pregnancy and birth outcomes such as reduced maternal mortality.
+Patient experience of perinatal care, such as contraceptive counseling, is highly valued by patients6 and can lead to improved engagement with their care.^{5,7} This means that patients are more likely to continue engaging with the reproductive healthcare system, not only for contraception, but also if and when they become pregnant and/or give birth.8 As such, positive patient experience of contraceptive counseling can support pregnancy and birth outcomes, such as reduced maternal mortality.

-The Perinatal and Women's Health Standing Committee oversees the vast majority of NQF's portfolio of perinatal and women's health measures.
-Measures in the Committee's portfolio address reproductive health pregnancy, labor, and delivery; high-risk pregnancy; newborns; postpartum care; and premature or low birthweight neonates.
+The Perinatal and Women's Health Standing Committee oversees the vast majority of NQF's portfolio of Perinatal and Women's Health measures.
+Measures in the Committee's portfolio address reproductive health; pregnancy, labor, and delivery; high-risk pregnancy; newborns; postpartum care; and premature or low-birth-weight neonates.

-During this review cycle, the NQF Perinatal and Women's Health Standing Committee evaluated one new measure for endorsement consideration, 3543 Patient-Centered Contraceptive Counseling (PCCC).
+During this review cycle, the NQF Perinatal and Women's Health Standing Committee evaluated one new measure for endorsement consideration: #3543 Patient-Centered Contraceptive Counseling (PCCC).
 A summary of the Committee's deliberations is compiled and provided in this technical report.

-NQF Portfolio of Performance Measures for Perinatal and Women's Health Conditions able 1.
-NQF Perinatal and Women's Health Portfolio of Measures --
+NQF Portfolio of Performance Measures for Perinatal and Women's Health Conditions

 The Perinatal and Women's Health Standing Committee (Appendix C) oversees the vast majority of NQF's portfolio of Perinatal and Women's Health measures (Appendix B).
-The Committee's portfolio contains 16 measures: eight process measures, eight outcome and resource use measures, and zero composite measure (see Table 1 below).
+The Committee's portfolio contains 14 measures: eight process measures, six outcome and resource use measures, and zero composite measures (see Table 1 below).